 We believe that all people are included in the Family of God.
 The church recognizes no barriers in the sacrament of Communion.
 Children, as part of the whole people of God, are welcome to be included at the table.

 We are also reminded in scripture that Jesus said, “let the little children come to me, and do not hinder them, for to such belongs the kingdom of heaven.”
 (Matthew 19:14) After careful reflection and study and based upon scripture, tradition, and faith, the Diaconate and the Christian Education Committee have jointly developed the following guidelines.

-We, the congregation believes:
+We, the congregation believe:

 - Everyone is welcome to participate in the Sacrament of Communion.

-- In promoting greater understanding of the Sacrament of Communion for all.
+- In promoting a greater understanding of the Sacrament of Communion for all.
 It is the responsibility of the congregation to provide support and the responsibility of the Diaconate, the Christian Education Committee, and the Pastor to provide formal education.

 - In encouraging parental guidance and involvement in children’s participation in the Sacrament of Communion.

 The Sacrament of the Lord’s Supper is a gift freely given by Christ to nourish each and every one of us, the whole people of God.

 Communion is served on the first Sunday of every month

 *U.C.C.
 Order of Service, The Hymnal of the United Church of Christ, page 20

 The sacrament of baptism is an outward and visible sign of the grace of God.
 Through baptism, a person is joined with the universal church, the body of Christ.
 In baptism, God works in us the power of forgiveness, the renewal of the spirit, and the knowledge of the call to be God’s people always.

 How does Baptism take place?